Gasperini plays down Atalanta title talk despite shock win vs Napoli - TribalFootball.com

-Atalanta are now second in the table with 22 points, three behind Napoli, following five consecutive wins in Serie A, but Gasperini declined to get excited.
+Atalanta sit second in the table with 22 points, three behind Napoli.

-"There are still 27 matches to go, and if you see Atalanta as winning the Scudetto I respect your opinion," he told reporters.
+Gasperini said afterwards: "There are still 27 matches to go, and if you see Atalanta as winning the Scudetto I respect your opinion.

-The 66-year-old Gasperini said there was potential for improvement as new players settled down in the team.

-"The core of the team is very strong because last year we faced the Europa League and secured a Champions League spot, playing every three days," he said.
+"The core of the team is very strong because last year we faced the Europa League and secured a Champions League spot, playing every three days.

 "We lost Koop (Teun Koopmeiners to Juve) but we've brought in several players, with (Mateo) Retegui adapting the quickest.
 How well we can integrate these new players will determine our competitiveness."